m-ender/retina/README.md

     Retina ./pattern.rgx -e "bar"
     Retina -e "foo.*" ./replacement.rpl
     Retina -e "foo.*" -e "bar"
+    Retina ./pattern1.rgx ./replacement1.rpl ./pattern2.rgx ./replacement2.rpl
+    Retina ./pattern1.rgx -e "bar" -e "foo*" ./replacement2.rpl

 In any case, the input to the program will be read from the standard input stream.

 ### The Pattern File

-Regardless of how many source files are supplied, the first one will be the *pattern file*.
+Regardless of how many source files are supplied, the first one (and then every other file) will be the *pattern file*.
 First and foremost, this will contain the regex to be used.
 However, if the file contains at least one backtick (`` ` ``), the code before the first backtick will be used to configure the exact operation mode of Retina - let's call this the *configuration string*.
 As an example, the pattern file

     _Ss`a.